wardnijhuis/recipes/README.md

 ## Usage

-You can visit the website [here](https://wardnijhuis.github.io/recipes/).From the homepage the user can visit the recipes by clicking on the images or titles of the recipes.
+You can visit the website [here](https://wardnijhuis.github.io/recipes/).
+From the homepage the user can visit the recipes by clicking on the images or titles of the recipes.

 ![Home page of the website](./screenshots/homepage.png)